Comment on page

 With that in mind, we recommend using

-cacheStatus = truein your pulumi modules whenever possible, once you've made sure you've included all relevant stack references in your pulumi module configs.
+cacheStatus = truein your pulumi deploy actions whenever possible, once you've made sure you've included all relevant stack references in your pulumi deploy action configs.
+However, setting

 The pulumi plugin also comes with plugin-specific commands, which are designed to run pulumi commands in dependency order (and with access to Garden's full config/templating capabilities).